 As of April 1st, 2011, all birth certificates submitted with passport applications must include your parent or parents’ names.
 So, before you send in your paperwork, take your birth certificate and double-check to make sure that your parents’ names are on the document.

 Even if the birth certificate you’re holding has your parents’ names on it, though, the State Department has other requirements for birth certificates that could trip you up.
-Here’s how to make sure your application passes muster:
+Here are the US State Department birth certificate requirements for passports:

 - Use an original or certified copy of your birth certificate.
 It should have a raised, embossed, engraved or multicolored seal on the top.

-- Whether it was designed to look cute or designed to look “official,” a birth certificate issued by the hospital where you were born is NOT considered proof of citizenship.
+- A birth certificate issued by the hospital where you were born is NOT considered proof of citizenship, regardless of whether it was designed to look cute or designed to look “official,”

 - The birth certificate must have your name, the date you were born, the place you were born and a registrar’s signature on it to be considered valid.